BeehiveNGO/Beehive/hxql/README.md

 ## Notes

 - Beehive is experimenting with using a [Neo4j](https://neo4j.com) graph database to power its Humanitarian Exchange Server (HXS)
-- **HXQL** is a database formatting ruleset that Beehive is developing to make it easer to write HXS database scripts.
+- **HXQL** is a database formatting ruleset that Beehive is developing to make it easer to write HXS database scripts using [Cypher](https://neo4j.com/developer/cypher-query-language/)

 ##Auxiliary Resources